seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **FRIAR LAURENCE**
 *\[Aside]*
-I would I knew not why it should be slow’d.
+I would I knew not why it should be slow'd.
 Look, sir, here comes the lady towards my cell.

 *Enter JULIET*